 Viola soloist and composer Paul Hindemith wrote his first solo sonata for his own use as a performer in 1919.
 I can include it here though because he didn't premiere the work until late 1920!
 Stylistically it is a little more conservative (more elements from the Romantic era) than the subsequent two, which were written in 1922 (25/1) and 1923 (31/4).
 It was not until 1937 that Hindemith would write yet one more sonata for unaccompanied viola, but that one is, of course, outside the parameters of this particular program.

 The Hindemith Solo Sonatas are considered by many the greatest set of unaccompanied works written specifically for the viola.
-They play a similar role in the viola's repertoire as the Ysaye Sonatas (written around the same time) do in the violin literature, although Hindemith's Neo-Classical harmonic language is probably a little more forward thinking and therefore representative of the Twentieth Century.
-In form and development however, both composers are quite traditional.
-I had previously performed and recorded the Op.
-25, no. 1 Sonata (now out of print, click here to listen at Youtube), but until most recently had only superficially learned bits of the other two sonatas.
-This pandemic has given me the opportunity to really study and memorize them!
+They play a similar role in the viola's repertoire as the Ysaye Sonatas (written around the same time) do in the violin literature, although Hindemith's Neo-Classical harmonic language is more forward thinking and therefore more representative of the Twentieth Century.
+(In form and development however, both composers are quite traditional.)
+Around 15 years ago, I used some the time during our Hurricane Katrina-induced, six-month evacuation from New Orleans to record the sonata that Hindemith himself performed the most (Op.
+25, no. 1), which you can hear here at Youtube.
+Or you can:

 Until this decade, I've included only the truly 'greatest' music of the 20s.
 I want to mention that I wouldn't want the inclusion of some of my own compositions here to be seen as incredibly vain.
 Time will certainly sort out what's important to viola players and musically representative of our time.
 However, since right now it's too early to do that... you're stuck with me!
 (Also "it's my recital, and I can play what I want to!")
 I've kept my own pieces deliberately on the short side so as not to be too much of a distraction from the rest of the program.
 I think we're living in a time of many styles and a general return to tonality; there's no doubt that my own is more of a 20th Century North American take on Romantic style than anything else.